dewitt4/Cloud-Custodain/README.md

 All credentials are sourced from environment variables or IAM Role

-# Filters
+# Querying

-Ec2 Filters are per filter list at http://docs.aws.amazon.com/AWSEC2/latest/CommandLineReference/ApiReference-cmd-DescribeInstances.html
+Ec2 query capabilities are per filter list at http://docs.aws.amazon.com/AWSEC2/latest/CommandLineReference/ApiReference-cmd-DescribeInstances.html

+# Filtering

 Note state: absent filters are done via post processing instances in memory.
 The -j option allows switching from the filter operator from